aishacodes/fcc-Productpage/README.md

 ## Contact
-If you want to contact me you can reach me at aishat@codevillage.ng
+If you want to contact me you can reach me at aishat@codevillage.ng or aishatabdulfatah81@gmail.com

 ## Addtional Info
 - This is one of the series of project for the @freecodecamp responsive web design